Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.visual.md

 - [impress.js](https://github.com/impress/impress.js) is a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [css-doodle](https://github.com/css-doodle/css-doodle) - A web component for drawing patterns with CSS.
 - [WinBox](https://github.com/nextapps-de/winbox) is a modern HTML5 window manager for the web.
+- [Tesseract.js](https://github.com/naptha/tesseract.js) - Pure Javascript OCR for more than 100 Languages 📖🎉🖥

 # Canvas